xrandie/xrandie/README.md

-- 👋 Hi, I’m @xrandie
+- 👋 Hi, I’m Dennis Mburu
-- 👀 I’m interested in ...
+- 👀 I’m interested in crafting solid and scalable products with great user experience
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Typescript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on impactable open source projects
-- 📫 How to reach me ...
+- 📫 How to reach me xr.andie12@gmail.com

 <!---
 xrandie/xrandie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.